Ulauncher/Ulauncher/README.md

 </details>

 ### How to build, run and contribute

+Please note that no more releases are planned for Ulauncher v5 unless they are critical bug fixes.
+All the active development is happening for Ulauncher [v6](https://github.com/Ulauncher/Ulauncher/milestone/7).
+So use the v6 branch as the base branch and target for new Pull requests, and check that your contributions haven't already been fixed.

 1. Fork the repo and clone your fork locally.
 1. Create a new branch for your PR
 1. Run `$ ./ul dev-container` to take you into a Docker container from which you can run build and test scripts.
 Use `sudo -E ./ul dev-container` if your user is not in the `docker` group.